 “Absolutely.”
 End of discussion.

 Since then, Bob and Don have recruited additional instructors who bring youth and technical skills to our class setting.
 (Of course, that is not implying that either of them are old or lack any type of skill!)
-Long term plans are to continue the classes in Chaska and Mound for many years to come.

 Our course is administered by the Minnesota DNR and is intended to educate students on the safe and responsible handling of firearms.
 Our primary focus is for each student to learn the skills to be safe and responsible when handling firearms and to understand the proper behavior that will promote a positive hunter image.
 Upon successful completion of the course, students are certified by the MN DNR.
 Certification gives the student the privilege to legally game hunt.